 …and suggest you do so too!

 We completely understand the convenience of direct messages and emails, and when the time is right, we take advantage of them too.

-And if anything, these platforms are actually making our Telephobia worse, as salespeople get a little too comfortable using their keyboard rather than their voice.
+If anything, these platforms are making our Telephobia worse, as salespeople get a little too comfortable using their keyboard rather than their voice.

-Now we’re not saying that you should be disregarding any method of communication.
+Now we’re not saying that you should disregard any communication method.

 But why opt for the phone?

 Phone calls have the potential to open up doors to a whole range of opportunities that would unlikely occur, or at least take a lot longer, if you were to rely on back and fourth messaging.

 At AvA-V, we stand by the motto: Always call first, call again and then keep calling.

 The phone creates an immediate connection, it differentiates yourself, it makes it more likely to reach the decision maker, it allows you to ask more questions… and gather more answers.